 MERS is an agent multiple-employer retirement system that pools assets of the participating employers for investment purposes, but maintains separate trusts for each individual employer.
-For this reason, MERS does not have a "funded status;" rather, each municipality has its own funded level.
+For this reason, MERS does not have a "funded status," rather, each municipality has its own funded level.
 Each municipality is responsible for its own plan liabilities; a municipality cannot borrow from another municipality's account to pay for pension expenses.
 A measure of a municipality's funding progress is the ratio of its actuarial assets to actuarial accrued liabilities.

-The most recent MERS actuarial valuation is as of December 31, 2017.
-On that date, of all 727 Defined Benefit and Hybrid municipalities, 427 municipalities in MERS are funded at 70% or higher (58.7% of all Defined Benefit and Hybrid municipalities) and 69 municipalities (9.5% of all Defined Benefit and Hybrid municipalities) are funded at 100% or more.
-The average funded percentage was 76% in 2017, up 2% from 2016.
+The most recent MERS actuarial valuation is as of December 31, 2018.
+On that date, of all 745 Defined Benefit and Hybrid municipalities, 437 municipalities in MERS were funded at 70% or higher (58.7% of all Defined Benefit and Hybrid municipalities) and 76 municipalities (10.2% of all Defined Benefit and Hybrid municipalities) are funded at 100% or more.
+The median funded percentage based on actuarial assets was 73% in 2018, down 3% from 2017.